mbentley124/cse280/progress_report_10.md

 # Progress Report 10

 ## Summary of Work Completed
+- Styled to Lehigh's colors, cleaned up overall user interface, and added webpage responsiveness.
+- Fixed overlapping of Menu and Map.
 - Used CSS styling to eliminate a redundant tile layer.
 - Configured NGINX to proxy requests to new backend.
 - Connected the Java backend to the database.